MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Status** - status of add-in installation

-#### Office.Programmability.Add-ins.InternalSetConnectEnterprise
+#### Office.Programmability.Addins.InternalSetConnectEnterprise

 Event generated when a COM Add-in is loaded on an enterprise device.
+Used to determine adoption, performance, and reliability issues with Office add-ins.

 The following fields are collected:

-  - **Activity Result** - Success state of the connection
+  - **Activity Result** - Success state of the connection *[This field has been removed from current builds of Office, but might still appear in older builds.]*

-  - **Add-inconnectFlag** – current load behavior
+  - **AddinConnectFlag** – represents load behavior

+  - **AddinDescriptionV2** - the add-in description

+  - **AddinFileNameV2** - the add-in file name, excluding file path

+  - **AddinFriendlyNameV2** - the add-in friendly name

-  - **Add-inId** – the add-in Class Id
+  - **Add-inId** – the add-in Class Id *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **AddinIdV2** - the add-in Class ID

+  - **AddinProgIdV2** - the add-in prog ID

+ - **AddinProviderV2** - the add-in provider

-  - **Add-inTimeDateStamp** – the add-in timestamp from the DLL metadata
+  - **Add-inTimeDateStamp** – the add-in timestamp from the DLL metadata *[This field has been removed from current builds of Office, but might still appear in older builds.]*

+  - **AddinTimeDateStampV2** - the add-in timestamp from the DLL metadata

+  - **AddinVersionV2** - the add-in version

   - **IsBootInProgress** – whether the Office application is in the process of booting

+  - **LoadDuration** - duration of the add-in load

+  - **LoadResult** - success state of the load

 #### Office.Visio.Visio.AddonLoad